UASTARR/Backend-Management-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+ This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## How to use
 First log in with your ualberta email.
 ### Members Functionality
-For now, you can access any Google Sheets file stored on your Google Drive (including shared drives) Look up the name of any spreadsheet and open it.
+- For now, you can access any Google Sheets file stored on your Google Drive (including shared drives)
+- Look up the name of any spreadsheet and open it.
-Double click on a cell to edit, and press enter and "save" to save your changes.
+- Double click on a cell to edit, and press enter and "save" to save your changes.

  ### Photos Functionality
  W.I.P

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.